jkeifer/zarrzipan/README.md

 The [geotiff-benchmark](https://github.com/kokoalberti/geotiff-benchmark) tool
 is a gdal-based compression benchmarking solution targeting the GeoTIFF format specifically.
-While not know to us prior to the initial Zarrzipan development, geotiff-benchmark is similar in its goals, and allows testing a set of declaratively-configured GeoTIFF compression pipelines.
+While not known to us prior to the initial Zarrzipan development, geotiff-benchmark is similar in its goals, and allows testing a set of declaratively-configured GeoTIFF compression pipelines.
 [Read the corresponding blog